 Place the load on top so that it fits inside your jar, and all the beets remain covered with liquid.
 Cover everything on top with a clean towel.

 Place the jar(s) on a small plate or tray and leave to ferment at room temperature for 7 days.

 As fermentation progresses, a noticeable increase in gas formation will be felt.
-When the desired taste and sharpness is achieved, remove the load, close the jar(s) and put it in the refrigerator.
+When the desired taste and sharpness are achieved, remove the load, close the jar(s), and put it in the refrigerator.
 If you laid the greens, then throw it away in a couple of days.
 Store in the refrigerator for up to 3 months.

 Fermented green beans.
 3 recipes fermented vegetables and herbs.

 This wonderful snack is perfectly obtained without vinegar.
 Due to the preservation of its own enzymes and vitamins, it can be stored for at least a month.
 The fermented product from string beans turns out not only appetizing but also satisfying due to the high content of proteins and dietary fibers.